-The Board currently comprises three Executive Directors and three Independent Non-executive Directors.
+The Board currently comprises three Executive Directors and four Independent Non-executive Directors.
 The composition of the Board is well balanced with each Director having sound knowledge, experience and/or expertise relevant to the business operation and development of the Group.
 Each of the Executive Directors has entered into a service contract with the Company for a term of three years.
 The Independent Non-executive Directors are appointed for a fixed term of three years and are subject to retirement by rotation and re-election in accordance with the Company's Articles of Association.
+Each of the Independent Non-executive Directors or the Company may terminate the appointment at any time during the three-year term by giving the other party at least three months' notice in writing.
 They bring independent judgment and provide the Company with invaluable guidance and advice on the Group's development.
 They also review the financial information and operational performance of the Company on a regular basis.
 The present structure of the Board ensures the independence and objectivity of the Board and provides a system of checks and balances to safeguard the interests of the shareholders as a whole.